-There are two basic main parts to every weather forecast; the forecast itself, and the public response to that forecast.
-It is vital for everyone to not only know their weather forecast, but also how to prepare for it.
-Winter Storms, Tropical Cyclones, and Severe Weather can all occur in the NYC Area, so it is important to be prepared for all three.
-Locations across the Atlantic are also at risk for major storms, but the most common major storm throughout the basin are Tropical Cyclones.
+There are two basic main parts to every weather forecast: the forecast itself, and the public response to that forecast.
+It is vital to be prepared for when severe weather strikes.
+Winter storms, tropical cyclones, and severe storms can all occur in the NYC Metro Area.
+Locations across the Atlantic are also at risk for major storms, not the least of which are tropical cyclones.
 The following is a generic Emergency Supply Kit list as suggested by ready.gov.
-Disasters do vary, so please do not hesitate to find out the specifics for whatever storms you are at risk for.
+Disasters vary and this is not an exhaustive list.

 Basic Emergency Supply Kit:

-The NHC recommends at least 1 gallon of water per person per day along with a 3 day supplies of non-perishable food for any disaster.
-Along with this, Ready.gov recommends the following:
+The National Hurricane Center recommends at least 1 gallon of water per person per day along with a 3 day supplies of non-perishable food for any disaster.

 - Battery-powered or hand crank radio and a NOAA Weather Radio with tone alert and extra batteries for both